Mesbla: Reformulation in the 1980s

 However, the expansion of Mesbla was made with market strategies that soon proved to be outdated.
 When it decided to increase the sale of clothing and bed and table linen, the articles were exposed next to machines and equipment, traditional goods of the company.
 The same disorganized mixture was seen in catalogs.

 Also the company purchases from suppliers had failures.
 For example, as soon as the Brazil resumed diplomatic relations with the Soviet Union, in the government of João Goulart, Mesbla imported from that country a large quantity of cameras and low-quality video cameras.
 As imports did not have continuity, Mesbla found itself in difficulties to provide technical assistance for the goods sold.

 The red light came in 1981, when the Mesbla went from the first to the third place between the largest retail companies in Brazil and started to face a stronger competition.
 A marketing consulting firm was hired, and Mesbla stores have undergone a complete overhaul, with changes in the decoration of shops, arrangement of windows, salespeople uniforms and customer communication.
 It also started to take better care of advertising, presenting catalogs in color and well maintained ads for television.
 Attracted the best executives in the market, offering good salaries.

 In addition to department stores, it had its own premises for sale of furniture, cars, boats, and a financial institution.
 It also worked in international trade through a subsidiary company, which had a branch in New York City.
-Among the several million-dollar deals made by Mesbla International Trade, one was highlighted even in The New York Times: the selling of 60 000 trucks to China, a deal that worthed 900 million dollars.
+Among the several million-dollar deals made by Mesbla International Trade, one was highlighted even in The New York Times: the selling of 60 000 trucks to China, a deal that worth 900 million dollars.
 In 1986 it was chosen by the magazine Exame, specialized in economics and business, as the best company in Brazil.

 André de Botton was consecrated as the retail king.
 His name was part of the quartet that formed the corporate nobility of the 1970s and 1980s, supplemented by Octavio Lacombe, from the Paranapanema Group, Olavo Monteiro de Carvalho, from Monteiro Aranha and Augusto Trajano, from Caemi.
 In addition to offices of large corporations and the offices of ministers and politicians in Brasilia, they circulated the spheres of Rio de Janeiro high society of the time.
 De Botton was chosen twice as the Foreign Retailer of the Year by the American organization National Retail Federation.